The only comprehensive bariatrics program in Savannah

 Bariatric surgery can help morbidly obese patients lose much of their excess body weight.
 Patients must be willing to follow a very specific post-surgery program and make significant lifestyle changes.
 Following the program can result in dramatic weight loss, a physical and psychological transformation and a new lease on life.

-Memorial Health Bariatrics is a comprehensive program that works with patients before and long after surgery to ensure their success.
-Our patients receive extensive education and on-going psychological support.
+Our bariatrics team works with patients before and long after surgery to ensure their success.
+Our patients receive extensive education and ongoing psychological support.

 Bariatric surgery itself is only a tool.
 It is a way to make the weight loss possible, but it is only successful when used along with major lifestyle and eating changes.
 Your success depends on how closely you follow the diet, exercise and vitamin requirements after surgery.